 FG: I don’t know an “Avery”. *both laugh*

-D@7: Ha, I’m not going to ask you about why, I don’t care.
+D@7: Ha, I’m not going to ask you about why he left, I don’t care.
 I’m just interested about the sound.
 Was the idea for the sound there first, or were you just jamming with people and it worked?